 1. Vision

-Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy .
+[Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy . ]

+[Enshrined in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]

 Japan, Government:

-ISOC, Civil Society: Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy.

-Canada, Government: [Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building theinformation society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy. ]
+ISOC, Civil Society: [Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
+We should all collectively strive to create trusted and safe ICTs environments, where all stakeholders can fully enjoy the benefits from new technologies in full confidence .Canada, Government: [Confidence, safety, trust and security in the use of ICTs are among the main pillars and prerequisites for building theinformation society.
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of opinion and expression and privacy rights. ]

 [Enshrined in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]